 After the final judgement, the revolutionaries, who were sent to different jails, undertook hunger strikes protesting against the jail conditions and also demanding political prisoner-status for them.

 Despite strong protest in India against the death sentences, the colonial government was unwilling to reconsider.
 The four death sentences were carried out between 17 to 19 December 1927.
-The Kakori case is an important event in the Indian independence movement.
+The Kakori case or the Kakori Kand is an important event in the Indian independence movement.